When to visit

 Beyond wait times, our travel advisors look at other factors:

 - Weekly patterns.
-You will find that more locals are visiting on weekends.
-Saturday to Monday often has higher attendance.
-Other weekdays can be quieter.
+More locals visit on weekends.
+Saturday to Monday typically has higher attendance.
+Other weekdays are quieter.

 - Holidays.
 Big holidays boost crowds with seasonal events.
 Thanksgiving, Christmas, and New Year’s Eve see very high crowds.
-Holidays over long weekends also increase attendance.
+Long-weekend holidays also increase attendance.

 - School breaks.
 School schedules have a big impact.
-During spring break and summer vacation, you will see an uptick.
-These times bring families to the parks.
-Visiting when schools are in session can mean fewer crowds.
+Spring break and summer vacation bring family trips and higher crowds.
+Visiting when schools are in session often means fewer crowds.

 - Special events.
-Special events also influence attendance. runDisney weekends bring thousands of runners.
-Cheerleading and sports competitions increase crowds, too.
-If you don’t go to these events, picking other dates can lead to quieter visits.
+RunDisney weekends bring thousands of runners.
+Cheerleading and sports competitions increase crowds.
+Picking other dates avoids these crowd spikes.

 - New attractions.
-Crowds often increase when Disney opens a new ride or experience.
-Many guests visit during this window to be among the first to experience it.
+Crowds often increase when Disney opens a new ride or experience as guests visit to be among the first.

 Predict crowds with Annual Passholder blockout dates

-It’s meant to help Passholders plan when to visit.
-But it’s also useful for anyone trying to avoid peak attendance.
+It’s designed to help Passholders plan when to visit, and it’s useful for anyone trying to avoid peak attendance.
 Travel advisors often use it to spot the busiest times of the year.

 Annual Passes give access to the parks without day tickets.
-But most passes come with blockout dates.
-These are days when certain Annual Passholders can’t use their pass.
-Disney uses these blockout dates to manage crowd size.
+Most passes include blockout dates when certain Passholders can’t visit.
+Disney uses these dates to manage crowd size.

-The Disney Pirate Pass is a good guide for spotting the busiest times.
-It blocks out holidays like Presidents’ Day, Memorial Day, and Labor Day.
-It also blocks out some school breaks and special event days.
-The Disney Pixie Dust Pass has the most blockout dates.
-Beyond the other dates, it blocks out weekends as well.
+The Disney Pirate Pass blocks out holidays like Presidents’ Day, Memorial Day, and Labor Day, plus some school breaks and special event days.
+The Disney Pixie Dust Pass has the most blockout dates, including weekends.

-Even if you don’t have an Annual Pass, you can still use this calendar as a shortcut.
-It isn’t a perfect, but it’s a quick way to spot busy days.
+Even without an Annual Pass, you can use this calendar as a shortcut to spot busy days.

 Cost

-Pricing matters to most Disney guests.
-If the cost is your main concern, you have many options.
+Pricing matters to most Disney guests, and you have many options if cost is your main concern.

 Lower crowds can mean lower prices